vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-Reranking involves a process of rescoring and refining an initial set of query results to achieve a more precise ranking.
+Reranking search results involves a process of rescoring and refining an initial set of query results to achieve a more precise ranking.
 It employs a machine learning model that while slower than the rapid retrieval step, offers more accurate results.
 We currently have two rerankers, the English reranker and the Maximal Marginal Relevance (MMR) reranker.

 ## English Cross-attentional Reranker (Scale Only)